About Wilderness Rescue

 We also respond to emergencies and and disasters in our communities.
 We located and provided aid and comfort to the homeless communities during inclement weather events, we help during evacuations, fires or whenever communities or community organizations request our assistance.

-Pecos Valley Public Services is able to field a highly prepared Type 1 team – the only one in a 150 Miles radius – ready to deploy in less than an hour, with advanced training and able to stay out in the wilderness for 24 hours.
+Pecos Valley Public Services is able to field a highly prepared team – ready to deploy in less than an hour, with advanced training and able to stay out in the wilderness for 24 hours.

 When the call comes, we leave our homes, jobs, families to take care of business.

-Search & Rescue is not a glorious hero thing.
-We are tough teams, highly trained volunteers and we donate our time and our dedication freely to help save lives in our wilderness forests, deserts, and urban areas.
+Wilderness Rescue is not a glorious hero thing.
+We are tough teams, highly trained volunteers and we donate our time and our dedication freely to help folks in our wilderness forests, deserts, and urban areas.

 Here’s how you can help us to help others: